It’s a Scorcher! How Hot is TOO Hot When You Walk Your Dog in Arizona?

 A more accurate way to check the pavement temperature is to use a thermometer.

-If the air temperature is reading 80 degrees Fahrenheit or hotter, the pavement is probably a lot hotter - and that's hot enough to burn your dog's paws.
+If the air temperature reads 80 degrees Fahrenheit or hotter, the pavement is probably a lot hotter than that, and that's hot enough to burn your dog's paws.

 Did you know?
 Asphalt temperatures can reach up to 135 degrees Fahrenheit when the air temperature is only 86 degrees!

-If you notice your dog doesn't seem comfortable walking on the sideway, or is showing signs of distress, such as chewing, licking, limping, tapping, darkening, blisters, redness, or cracks - stop walking immediately and call a veterinarian.
+If you notice your dog doesn't seem comfortable walking on the sidewalk or is showing signs of distress, such as chewing, licking, limping, tapping, darkening, blisters, redness, or cracks, stop walking immediately and call a veterinarian.

-The best way to prevent burns is to choose a cooler time of day, like the early morning or evening to go for a walk.
+The best way to prevent burns is to go for a walk at a cooler time of day, like early morning or evening.
 Visiting the dog park or a place with natural grass will also help lessen the possibility of injury to your dog's paws.

-Getting exercise together is a great way to spend time with your dog.
+Getting exercise together is a wonderful way to spend time with your dog.
 Just remember to do it safely.

 More From K101